seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Remembering how I love thy company.

 **ROMEO**
-And I’ll still stay, to have thee still forget,
+And I'll still stay, to have thee still forget,
 Forgetting any other home but this.

 **JULIET**
-’Tis almost morning; I would have thee gone:
+'Tis almost morning; I would have thee gone:
-And yet no further than a wanton’s bird;
+And yet no further than a wanton's bird;
 Who lets it hop a little from her hand,
 Like a poor prisoner in his twisted gyves,
 And with a silk thread plucks it back again,